 Preparing Your Garden Plot

-The ground in your garden has been holding all winter and spring.
-You will have to perform a ’ball test’ to see if it’s ready to be worked.
-Pick up a handful of and squeeze it firmly into a ball.
+The ground in your garden has been holding moisture all winter and spring.
+You will have to perform a 'ball test' to see if it's ready to be worked.
+Pick up a handful of soil and squeeze it firmly into a ball.

-- Dig 8 inches down (20 cm) at a point near the middle of the garden and put your hand in the
+- Dig 8 inches (20 cm) down at a point near the middle of the garden and put your hand in the soil.
+You can feel if the soil has warmed up or is still chilly to the touch.

-- Refer to the back of your seed packets to see if they prefer to be planted in
+- Refer to the back of your seed packets to see if they prefer to be planted in warm or cool soil.

-- If you have seeds that are okay to plant in
+- If you have seeds that are okay to plant in cool soil, you can jump ahead to planting.

-wait a few days and do the test again.
+- For seeds that need warmer soil, wait a few days and do the test again.

-up faster, put down a layer of thin black plastic.
+- If you want to help the soil warm up faster, put down a layer of thin black plastic.

 - your garden plan,